redmonddinger/ADS-B-Flight-Tracker/README.md

 ## Results

 After getting everything running, I was able to receive and decode live ADS-B transmissions from aircraft around the Portland area.
+The screenshot below show the receiver tracking nearby aircraft and displaying their position, altitude, speed, heading, and aircraft information in real time.

 <p align="center">
   <img src="images/IMG_1175.jpeg" alt="Live aircraft map in tar1090" width="48%">